-- Secure and Trustworthy Cyberspace core research designation: CORE; - Transition to Practice designation: TTP; or - Cybersecurity Education designation: EDU.
+- Secure and Trustworthy Cyberspace core research designation: CORE; - Transition to Practice designation: TTP; or

+Cybersecurity Education designation: EDU.

 CORE proposals can be Small or Medium.
-The acronym, CORE, should be followed by a colon, then the project class (Small or

-Medium) followed by a colon, and then the title of the proposed project.
-For example, if you are submitting a CORE Small proposal, the title of your proposal would be SaTC: CORE: Small: Title.
+The acronym, CORE, should be followed by a colon, then the project class (Small or Medium) followed by a colon, and then the title of the proposed project.
+For example, if you are submitting a CORE Small proposal, the title of your proposal would be SaTC: CORE: Small:

-If you submit a proposal as part of a set of collaborative proposals, the title of the proposal should begin with the acronym that indicates the relevant designation followed by a colon, then the project class followed by a colon, then "Collaborative" followed by a colon, and then the title.
-For example, if you are submitting a collaborative set of proposals for a Medium project to the SaTC TTP designation, the title of each proposal would be SaTC: TTP: Medium: Collaborative: Title.
+If you submit a proposal as part of a set of collaborative proposals, the title of the proposal should begin with Collaborative Research followed by a colon, then SaTC followed by a colon, then the acronym that indicates the relevant designation followed by a colon, then the project class followed by a colon, and then the title.
+For example, if you are submitting a collaborative set of proposals for a Medium project to the SaTC TTP designation, the title of each proposal would be Collaborative Research: SaTC: TTP: Medium: Title.
 The titles of Cybersecurity Education proposals must contain EDU.
-For example, the title of a collaborative EDU proposal should be SaTC: EDÚ: Collaborative: Title.
+For example, the title of a collaborative EDU proposal should be Collaborative Research: SaTC: EDU: Collaborative: Title.